8 min read

 • Useful for education brands that care about learner retention

-Main tradeoff: cost and stack complexity can rise as the site expands.
+Main tradeoff: cost and stack complexity can rise significantly as the site expands with add-ons.

-Best for: early-stage course sites, budget builds, and site owners validating a learning offer.
+Best for: early-stage course sites and site owners validating a learning offer before committing to a paid tool.

 Why it stands out: